omerfardemir/monocf/README.md

 2. Each worker will extend the `base.wrangler.jsonc` configuration
 3. Secrets will be deployed automatically during deployment
 4. The `version` variable (1.0.0) will be replaced in your worker configurations where {version} is used
+5. Service bindings will be deployed automatically during deployment

 You can override these settings using command-line flags when running commands.